 Before we get into all the details let's set the table - smoked prime rib is not an everyday meal.
 It's special.
 You've invested good money in the meat, and there's a good chance that you'll be sharing this meal with your closest family members and friends.
 That's why it's so important not to wing it.

-So What Exactly is a Prime Rib?
+So What Exactly is a Smoked Prime Rib Roast?

 A full prime rib—sometimes referred to as a standing rib roast—is comprised of the sixth through the twelfth ribs (seven bones): It is located between the chuck and short loin sections.
 This muscle doesn't get worked much, making it incredibly tender.